jssql1234/docs-sqlacc/docs/usage/Customer/Report.md

 ![GrpBy-which](../../../static/img/usage/customer/customerReport/grp-by-which.png)

-* You can use the Group by/Sort by table to choose how you want to group your report listing
+* You can use the Group/Sort By table to choose how you want to group your report listing

 ![grp-sortBy](../../../static/img/usage/customer/customerReport/grp-sort-by.png)

-* For example. you select to group by "Customer Name"
+* For example, you can group the report by "Customer Code"

 ![grpByCustName](../../../static/img/usage/customer/customerReport/grp-by-cust-name.png)